Order of Saint Vardan Mamikonian

 Order of Saint Vardan Mamikonian (known as the Order of Vardan Mamikonian between 2002 and 2014) is a state award of the Republic of Armenia.
-It was established by the law “On the Order of Vardan Mamikonian,” adopted by the National Assembly on May 20, 2002, signed by the President on June 12, 2002, and came into force on June 26, 2002.
+It was established by the law "On the Order of Vardan Mamikonian," adopted by the National Assembly on May 20, 2002, signed by the President on June 12, 2002, and came into force on June 26, 2002.

-Status of the Order
+Status

 The Order is awarded for exceptional courage in the performance of military duty to the homeland, as well as for outstanding services in army building and ensuring combat readiness of the troops.

 According to Article 55, paragraph 16 of the Constitution of Armenia, the Order is conferred by the President of the Republic of Armenia.
 The President issues a decree on each awarding.

-Recipients of the Order
+Recipients

 2002–2006

 According to the original 2002 law, the Order was awarded to senior and high-ranking officers of the Armed Forces of the Republic of Armenia and other military units.